RFA0608/QQS3C/README.md

 3. 3.12.3 python after
 at least.

-Ubuntu 24.04 LTS is proper version of WSL os.
+Ubuntu 24.04 LTS is proper version of WSL as os.

 # 1️⃣ Process for simulation
 ## Setting